At the new Phoenix Theatre, patrons can focus on the performance, not the sounds of the building

 Innovative electrical, plumbing, and fire suppression design helped provide the technology necessary for Phoenix’s contemporary performances.
 Important wayfinding lighting helps direct patrons to each theatre and showcase lighting compliments the art gallery.
 Additional consideration was given to accommodating the Black Box theatre with a light ceiling grid system allowing for multiple stage lighting locations.

 In the theatre, because of the high ceiling and ornate sidewall aesthetic, delivery of appropriate emergency lighting can be complicated.
 This challenge was met by utilizing an emergency central inverter, which allows normal house lights to function in an emergency.

-The electrical design team delivered an innovative first-of-its-kind, multi-stall unisex bathroom design with doors that control X and ß LED lighting elements and indicate stall availability.
+- The electrical design team delivered an innovative first-of-its-kind, multi-stall, and inclusive all-gender bathroom design with doors that control X and ß LED lighting elements and indicate stall availability.
 This design helped to create an equitable and efficient one-line system for public restrooms at the new venue.